PTA / PTO / PARENT GROUPS

 School Signals is the perfect place to run your school’s PTA.
 Create your PTA space, and let parents join it automatically or through an application process.
 You can request members to answer three questions before approving their application.
 In the PTA space, you can do a lot:

-If you are just running a third-party app exclusive for your PTA only, you miss out on the opportunity of reaching the entire school community.
+If you are running a third-party app exclusive for your parent group only, you miss out on the opportunity of reaching the entire school community.
 With School Signals, you can quickly reach out to all parents and activate their participation to volunteer, attend events, get donations, and join the PTA.
 Your PTA is no longer isolated and hard-to-find from the school community but integrated with the unified school communication app.

 Yes, the PTA space is for the PTA members only.
 You can control who gets access to the space by making joining the group to require an approval by the group admin.
+Additionally, you can create separate private spaces for planning committees and parent advocacy groups.

 Absolutely.
 To plan your events optimally, you can create PTA events with RSVP.